 I would pick no more than 3 colours for your groups clothing

 Spring photo shoot

 When being photographed in a green park in spring, it’s best to stick to neutral hues and soft tones.
 You cannot compete with the greens so you need to pick colours that don’t jar with it.
 If it’s a shoot with bluebells or daffodils for example, you could introduce some soft blue or yellow into the garments but again neutrals also work in these environments too.
-This means creamy dresses/tops for example.
+This means creamy dresses/tops for example, or embrace the green.